marionettejs/blog/source/_drafts/events-part-1.md

 The problem with this argument is that it assumes that publish-subscribe is the *only* type of event pattern out there.
 The Wreqr API looks like you're working with events because, well, you are.
 And this is true whether you're using the EventAggregator, Commands, or RequestResponse.

 There's no denying that pub-sub is the most popular message pattern – especially in Javascript – but commands and request-response are also event patterns.
 They're used in many other contexts, too.
-In fact, as web-developers we use request-response all the time, given the fact that HTTP is an implementation of request-response.
+In fact, as web-developers we use request-response all the time, given the fact that HTTP implements it.
 Let's take a look.

 ```js
 // Using jQuery's syntax